Phase Diagram and Crossover Phases of Topologically Ordered Graphene Zigzag Nanoribbons: Role of Localization Effects: Summary and Discussion

+Reference~\cite{Chen2017} showed that, in the absence of disorder, there can be several different antiferromagnetic and ferromagnetic phase changes as width and doping concentration increase.
+In our work, we have investigated ribbons with widths smaller than $\sim 10$ nm and doping concentrations less than $\sim 0.003$.
+We focused on the low doping region of disordered ribbons because our investigation shows that topological order is stable only in that regime.
+In this low doping region, each edge develops a spin density wave~\cite{Yang2022}.
+However, the \textit{average} site spin values of the opposite edges are still being antiferromagnetically coupled.

 We briefly discuss some experimental implications.
-It would be interesting to observe the presence of nonlocal charge transfers between the zigzag edges of the COI phase.
+Investigating the tunneling of fractional charges between the zigzag edges of undoped, topologically ordered zigzag ribbons under an applied voltage could be an interesting avenue, similar to experiments performed on fractional quantum Hall edges~\cite{Kang, Iyang}.
+Such an effect may lead to a zero-bias anomaly.
+Additionally, observing the presence of nonlocal charge transfers between the zigzag edges of the crossover phase I would be of interest.
 This can be investigated by measuring correlations between the edge site occupation numbers using a scanning tunneling microscope~\cite{Andrei}.
-In the COII phase, fractional $e^-/2$ edge charges are present; however, unusual transport and magnetic susceptibility properties are not expected because spin-charge separation is not present.
-(In contrast, the TO phase is expected to display unusual transport and magnetic susceptibility because of spin-charge separation~\cite{Chung,Yang2020}.)
-Similarly, scanning tunneling microscopy can be used to verify the predicted edge occupation numbers of the strongly repulsive and strongly disordered phases.
-In addition, investigation of tunneling between zigzag edges, as in fractional quantum Hall bar systems \cite{Kang, Iyang}, may be fruitful.
+In the crossover phase II, fractional $e^-/2$ edge charges are present; however, unusual transport and magnetic susceptibility properties are not expected due to the absence of spin-charge separation.
+(In contrast, the topologically ordered phase is expected to display unusual transport and magnetic susceptibility because of spin-charge separation~\cite{Chung,Yang2020}.)
+Similarly, using scanning tunneling microscopy can help to validate the predicted edge occupation numbers in the strongly repulsive and strongly disordered phases.